 There shall be a Ph.D. program policy and procedures committee who shall have the responsibility of general oversight of the doctoral program.
-Membership of the committee shall be: three online MFT faculty members, a student representative from the first year class, a student representative from the second year class, and the Program Director.
+Membership of the committee shall be: three MFT faculty members, a student representative from the first year class, a student representative from the second year class, and the Program Director.
+The Endowed Chair shall be an ex-officio member who may serve as a consultant to the committee.